department-of-veterans-affairs/va.gov-team/products/ask-va/research/Usability and wayfinding/README.md

 We will recruit through Perigean.

 ## Date
-This research is likely to start in October-November 2023.
+This research is likely to start in November 2023.